dkooll/diffy/README.md

 ## Notes

-The TERRAFORM_ROOT environment variable takes highest priority if set.
+The `TERRAFORM_ROOT` environment variable takes highest priority if set.

-When no path is explicitly provided via options or environment variables, diffy will use a default relative path of "../../".
+When no path is explicitly provided via options or environment variables, diffy will use a default relative path of `"../../"`.

-GitHub issue creation requires a GITHUB_TOKEN environment variable.
+GitHub issue creation requires a `GITHUB_TOKEN` environment variable.

 This approach supports both local testing and CI/CD environments with the same code.